| Twentieth Dynasty It is only in passing that reference can be made to the buildings erected by

 witnesses who were subsequently found innocent and set free had to

+undergo the ordeal of the bastinado.
 There were important state trials, and the judges specially chosen to

 conduct them were the highest available officials.
 Under Ramesses IX, the